utsav-akhaury/Multiband-Deconvolution/README.md

 # Joint multi-band deconvolution for Euclid and Vera C. Rubin images

 We introduce a novel multi-band deconvolution technique aimed at improving the resolution of ground-based astronomical images by leveraging higher-resolution space-based observations.
 The method capitalises on the fortunate fact that the Vera C. Rubin (LSST) $r$-, $i$-, and $z$-bands lie within the Euclid $VIS$ band.
-The algorithm jointly deconvolves all the data to turn the the $r$-, $i$-, and $z$-band Vera C. Rubin images to the resolution of Euclid.
+The algorithm jointly deconvolves all the data to turn the $r$-, $i$-, and $z$-band Vera C. Rubin images to the resolution of Euclid.

 The algorithm is described in detail in [Akhaury et al. (2025)](https://doi.org/10.1051/0004-6361/202452308).